yaphi1/roller-coaster-maker/app/_notes/learnings.md

 Remember to use useMemo if you want a similar situation to useEffect but you want the resulting values to be available outside the hook.
   - But if it requires an external call or a wait for something to load, use useEffect and then setState
+  - Update: I've been misusing useMemo when I really want a useEffect + setState combo

 If you want a list of object keys to be their own type, you can do something like this:
   ```javascript